boovius/clarify/business_plan/clarify_one_pager.md

 ## Value Proposition
-A 10 day program consisting of concepts and exercises done in 30-45 minute sessions designed to help those feeling stuck take a powerfully directed "next step" - a step that builds momentum towards one's highest goals and a life of more meaning, where waking up in the morning brings excitement about what can be created that day.
+Helping those feeling stuck or unfulfilled create a personally significant next step; a step that brings with it a life of greater meaning; a life where waking up in the morning brings excitement about what can be created that day.

 ## Market Need
 Today there is less widespread poverty, famine, crime, and war than ever before.
 People have more possibility to do a variety of things with their lives than they ever have before.
 And yet, people by and large are more miserable than they've ever been.